Volunteer in Uganda – Most affordable programs with IKPVA!!

 Sustainable Tourism and Economic Growth – a Thriving Country

-Volunteer programs in Uganda
+Volunteer in Uganda – Programs

 Volunteer in Uganda in our health programs.
 Life in Ugandan community is no different to other regions of Africa and poverty still has a large impact on the quality of life the Ugandan people are able to enjoy.
 One of the largest problems Ugandan communities face through is a lack of medical knowledge, supplies and education.
 The Iko Poran – Uganda Medical Volunteer Placement encompasses a number of fields and medical professionals and students are sorely needed.
 Our priority health program areas include HIV/AIDS, adolescent sexual reproductive health, and community health (mitigation of malaria and other diseases), building the capacity of rural communities in their efforts/initiatives towards improvement of sanitation and hygiene among others.
 This project aims to increase healthcare for rural people, decrease the prevalence of endemic diseases and improve village health by providing public health projects and promoting health education.